Skillfully Using Signals in Angular – Selected Hints for Professional Use

 6. Asynchronous Data Flow with Angular’s new Resource API

 The new Signals in Angular are a simple reactive building block.
 However, as often, the devil is in the details.
-In this article, I'll give three hints to help you use Signals more straightforwardly.
+In this article, I'll give two hints to help you use Signals more straightforwardly.

 📂 Source Code